Pyromaanisorsa/DiceRollers/README.md

 - submitRollResult – used by the Python app to submit the roll outcome

 3. Unity polls for while until it receives the final roll value, then applies it in-game.
-- checkRollResult – polled by Unity to check if a result is available
+- checkRollResult – polled by Unity to check if a result is available for roll request

 Unity starts polling for result right after request creating was successful.
 Players have x-amount of time to send the rollValue via Python App before polling timer runs out.